09/19/2024

 Generally, if you commit theft and you take over $500 in value from someone, then you will be charged with a Class 3 felony offense.
 Keep in mind that this is different from retail theft (over $300 for a felony).

-In Illinois theft of a vehicle or grand theft auto is generally considered a felony offense.
+In Illinois, theft of a vehicle or grand theft auto is generally considered a felony offense.
 What determines if grand theft auto is a felony is the value of the vehicle.
-If the value of the vehicle Is $500 or more than you will be facing a felony offense for grand theft auto.
+If the value of the vehicle Is $500 or more then you will be facing a felony offense for grand theft auto.

 The main difference between theft and retail theft is who you are stealing from and the amount you are stealing.
 If you are caught stealing from a retail establishment then you will be charged with shoplifting or retail theft.